A partnership between ACC and UT Austin PACE: Questions & Answers

 You must remain in PACE for one year (two long semesters).
 During that time, you must take 12 transferable hours at ACC and no fewer than three hours at UT Austin each semester.
 It isn't possible to complete the requirements early.

 Additionally, you may not transfer to UT Austin at the end of the fall semester if you enroll in PACE.
-You will enroll at UT Austin on a full-time basis only at the end of your first year following the spring of 2015.
+You will enroll at UT Austin on a full-time basis only at the end of your first year following the spring semester.

 What if I don't successfully complete the PACE requirements?

-Should you wish to continue at UT Austin, you may apply to return as a transfer student, but only during or after the semester following the spring 2015 semester.
+Should you wish to continue at UT Austin, you may apply to return as a transfer student, but only during or after the semester following the spring semester.
 That is, you would be eligible to apply for transfer admission by the Oct.
-1, 2015, deadline for admission to the spring 2016 semester.
+1 deadline for admission to the next spring semester.